Bachelor of Oral Health

 (e.g. special consideration, audition alone, schools recommendation scheme with no minimum ATAR requirement)

 N/A N/A International students 25 100.0% All students 25 100.0%

 English Language Requirements

 Australian Year 12 SACE: One 20-credit SACE Stage 2 Tertiary Admission Subject from the Mathematics or Science Learning Areas; OR IB equivalent subjects; OR Equivalent University courses (i.e. 1st year Human Biology as part of the Bachelor of Health and Medical Sciences program).
-International Qualifications One from the Math or Science learning areas Assumed Knowledge A necessary precursor for success in the Bachelor of Oral Health degree is a high proficiency in the written and oral use of the English language.
+International Qualifications One from the Math or Science learning areas Assumed Knowledge High proficiency in written and spoken English.

 * Academic Results: Meets threshold and Final Ranking Level

 - Admitted solely on the basis of ATAR

 Choose your applicant type to view the relevant fees and scholarships information for this program.